 Assistance with activities goes beyond that which is provided with assisted living.
 For more about the advantages of memory care, please see our post here.

-How does pricing work for the new memory care community?
+How does pricing work for the new memory care communities, Michael and Gabriel?

 Do you accept Medicaid or Medicare?